 6. Thread the tie through the eyelets.
 For safety, ties should be kept as short as possible.
 To gauge a good length, stretch the neck opening as wide as it will go and have the ties finish at that length.

 7. The ties should be no longer than 14cm.
 Knot each end of the tie to avoid having it pull out.
-It is recommended to stitch the tie to the shirt near one of the bottom eyelets to prevent it from shifting about.
+It is recommended to stitch the tie to the shirt near one of the bottom eyelets to prevent it from shifting about and having a longer loose tie length on one side.

 All done!
 We hope your little ones enjoy many imaginative adventures wearing their eyelet-laced Breeze Shirts.